OSMBuildings/OSMBuildings/tutorials/Calculate a Bounding Box.md

   }
 </script>

-### Calculate bounding box on screen for a feature
+This function returns a bounding box for a given feature.

 ````javascript
 var METERS_PER_LEVEL = 3;